-4. Does your institution have a planetary health website, or a website centralizing various campus resources related to health and the environment?
+4. Does your institution have a planetary health website that centralizes ongoing and past research related to health and the environment?
+3 There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
+2 There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.

-- There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities. - There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive. - The institution has an Office of Sustainability website that includes some resources related to health and the environment. - 0 There is no website.
+0 There is no website.